AlexisN94/FlexTime-Clock/README.md

 ## Description

-This experimental clockface allows you to set your usual day-start and day-end times in the settings, in order to have a visual representation of how far along you are in *your own* day.
+This experimental clockface allows you to set custom day-start and day-end times in the settings, in order to have a visual representation of how far along you are in *your own* day.

 Say, you usually wake up at 22h30 and go to bed at 06h00.
 That's your day-time.
-Conversely, from 06h00 to 22h30 will be your night-time.
+Conversely, from 06h01 to 22h29 will be your night-time.
 Night-time is displayed in purple.
 Day-time is displayed in gray and red.

 The clock hand will hit the 12 o'clock position at 22h30 and again at 06h00.

 During the day-time (22h30 - 06h00), the hand will hit the 6 o'clock position when it's actually 02h15.
 At this point, half of _your day_ has passed.

-During the night-time (06h00 - 22h30), the hand will hit the 6 o'clock position when it's actually 14h15.
+During the night-time (06h01 - 22h29), the hand will hit the 6 o'clock position when it's actually 14h15.
 At this point, half of _your night_ has passed.

 In the settings, you can hide any of the elements that you don't like, except for the rings.